 - Make sure that you allow at least 15 minutes to let the meat rest.

 - I like to give myself an extra cushion, in case the meat takes longer than anticipated.
 You can always wrap the meat in foil and blankets, and store it in the cooler if it gets done early.
 Wrap in foil and place inside a cooler lined with a blanket or towel.
 Place another towel or blanket on top of it and close the lid.
 We held our prime rib for almost an hour this way and it was still hot but did not overcook.

 - Print this timing guide to help you plan your meal.

 How to Carve

-Stand your meat straight up with the bones vertical and grip the bones with one hand.
+- Stand your meat straight up on a cutting board with the bones vertical and grip the bones with one hand.

 Wrap leftover prime rib tightly in plastic wrap or store in an airtight container.
 It will keep for 5 days in the refrigerator.